Orientations of Morse flow trees in Legendrian contact homology: Morse flow trees

+\begin{defi} We call $\gamma$ a \emph{flow line of $\Lambda$}, where we are allowed to make the extension in \eqref{eq:patch} over several subsets of $M$ (assuming inductively that $\gamma_1$ is a flow line of $\Lambda$ defined on $U$ and not necessarily a local flow line). \end{defi} \begin{defi} If $\gamma:I \to M$ is a flow line of $\Lambda$ which cannot be extended to a larger interval as in \eqref{eq:patch} we call $\gamma$ a \emph{maximal flow line of $\Lambda$.} \end{defi}

+Thus, a flow line $\gamma$ of $\Lambda$ is locally a solution curve to $-\nabla(f_1-f_2)$ where $f_1$, $f_2$ are locally defining functions for $\Lambda$.
+The \emph{1-jet lift of a flow line of $\Lambda$} is locally given by the 1-jet lift of the corresponding local flow line.
+The \emph{cotangent lift of a flow line of $\Lambda$} is defined in an analogous way, and we define the \emph{flow orientation of $\gamma$} to locally be given by the flow orientation of the corresponding local flow line.
+The flow orientation of the 1-jet lift and the cotangent lift is defined similarly.

-\begin{defi} A \emph{Morse flow tree} of $\Lambda \subset J^1(M)$ is an immersed tree $\Gamma$ in $M$, obtained by patching together flow lines of $\Lambda$ so that the following holds. \begin{enumerate} \item The vertices of $\Gamma$ have valence of at most 3. \item The tree $\Gamma$ is rooted, oriented away from the root.
+\begin{defi} A \emph{Morse flow tree} of $\Lambda \subset J^1(M)$ is an immersed tree $\Gamma$ in $M$ satisfying the following. \begin{enumerate} \item The edges are mapped to flow lines of $\Lambda$. \item The vertices of $\Gamma$ have valence of at most 3. \item The tree $\Gamma$ is rooted, oriented away from the root.
 The orientation of the edges are given by the flow orientation.
 The valence of the root is equal to $1$ or $2$. \item We get an oriented closed curve $\bar{\Gamma}\subset T^*M$ when concatenating the oriented cotangent lifts of the edges of $\Gamma$. \item The vertices of $\Gamma$ are of the form listed in Table \ref{tab:trees}. \end{enumerate} \end{defi}

 \begin{defi} A vertex $v \in \Gamma$ is called a \emph{puncture} if the 1-jet lift of $\Gamma$ makes a jump at $v$.
 It is called a \emph{negative puncture} if we go from the upper sheet to the lower when following the lifted orientation of $\Gamma$, and it is called a \emph{positive puncture} if we go from the lower sheet to the upper. \end{defi}